Best Banks for Small Businesses - Complete Guide

 • Nationwide availability

-• High customer ratings and satisfaction
+• Good customer ratings and customer satisfaction

 • Quick online account setup

-• Cash deposit options through Green Dot
+• Cash deposit plans in Green Dot

 Cons